oktopastrade/bicrypto-trading-platform/README.md

 then pnpm updator
-follow the bivrypto documentation to add vars to your .env
+follow the bicrypto documentation to add vars to your .env

 for the files they are in bicrypto 4.6.3 on /backend/blockchains/